 During the evening we got introduced to a popular present-day fadistas, Ana Moura.
 She is part of the newer generation of Fado singers that has been catching the attention of many listeners in recent years.
 Ana sang alongside the Rolling Stones and Prince had traveled to Lisbon for one of her performances in 2011.

 During our first week here we also met an interesting couple from Luxembourg 🇱🇺, Marcelle & Toni who have travelled the world.
 They have now purchased an apartment in Porto (what we would refer to as a condo back home) about 5 years ago.
 They live in a residential part of the city.
-They invited us to their place and then wanted us to have dinner with them at a restaurant they go to eat once a week and have been going there now for a couple of years now.
+They invited us to their place and then wanted us to have dinner with them at a restaurant where they go to eat once a week.
 It is a restaurant owned by a Portuguese mother and her two sons.
 When we arrived there it was packed with locals.
-The food is typical Portuguese made from scratch.
+The food is typical Portuguese, everything on the menu made from scratch.
 On the menu you have a variety of fish and meat dishes.
 We ate very well, a main dish with veal, each couple had a bottle of wine , each had a dessert and coffee.
 It came to 45 Euros for Bernard & I. Not bad for this meal.
-The service was excellent as well mostly both sons are the waiters.
-Tt is no doubt one of the favourites for the locals in that neighbourhood.
+The service was excellent as well, both sons are the waiters.
+It is no doubt one of the favourites for the locals in that neighbourhood.
 The name of the restaurant is Estrela do Lima on Rua da Alegria 961.
 If you come to Porto you should definitely give this restaurant a try.

 Marcelle & Toni love Porto and the Portuguese culture and it has been fascinating listening to their experiences.
-They have seen the city evolve over the years to what is is now and is no doubt still growing and mostly due to the tourism that has struck the city.
+They have seen the city evolve over the years to what is is now today and it is no doubt still growing mostly due to tourism.

 It is obvious that Porto is on the move.
-You see the big cranes everywhere and this is the sight of better things to come economically here in Porto.
+You see the big cranes everywhere and this is the sigh of better things to come economically here for this city.